unibas-gravis/scalismo-microsite/website/docs/ide.md

 ![ide](images/project-in-intellij.png)

+### Troubleshooting
+If you have problems running Scalismo from IntelliJ but not from the command line, have a look at the [blog post](https://scalismo.org/blog/java-on-osx-problem).

 ### Other Ressources

 * You can find a more detailed overview on how to work with the Scala plugin on the Jetbrains [website](https://www.jetbrains.com/help/idea/discover-intellij-idea-for-scala.html#).